Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Dataset

 \subsection{Animal and Food Terms in the Dataset}

 Table~\ref{tab:data_term} shows selected animal and food concepts across different languages.
-From the data, we could see proverbs naturally contain culturally important concepts.
-For examples, we could see the tiger is a relatively important concept for Eastern cultures, whereas the lion is more important for Western cultures; while bread is enjoyed by many people around the world, rice is culturally more important in the East, etc.
+From the data, we can see that proverbs naturally contain culturally important concepts.
+For example, we can see that ``tiger'' is a relatively important concept for Eastern cultures, whereas ``lion'' is more important for Western cultures; while bread is enjoyed by many people around the world, rice is culturally more important in the East.